 Reference Style Guidelines

-IJRPS follow Vancouver reference style (Square brackets referencing e.g. .
+IJRPS follow BMJ Open reference style (Square brackets referencing e.g. .

 - Please note that authors are responsible for the accuracy and completeness of their references.

 - Text citations: Cite references sequentially in text, tables, and legends.
-The structure of a citation under the Vancouver style is the author's surname, year of publication, and page number or range, in parentheses, as illustrated with the example below in this author guideline.
+The structure of a citation under the BMJ Open Style is the author's surname, year of publication, and page number or range, in parentheses, as illustrated with the example below in this author guideline.

 - Reference list: Complete citations are provided in alphabetical order in a section following the text, usually designated as References.

 - All citations are in the same font as the main text.

 Creating a reference list: All of the sources you refer to in the main body of your assignment need to be listed at the end of the assignment in a reference list.
 In a reference list, you only need to list those sources from which you have either quoted or paraphrased.
 For example, you do not have to list books you used for background reading purposes.
 When creating a reference list, the sources should be listed alphabetically by authors surname, should be left-justified, and the references should never be preceded by a bullet-point or number.
 Where the author is anonymous or unknown for any one source, insert that source in the alphabetical list using the title of the source instead of the author's name.
 All sources should be listed together; there should not be separate lists for books versus journal articles versus electronic sources.
 The reference list should be on a separate page from the rest of the assignment and should be simply titled References or Literature Cited and the title should be in the same font and size as the other headings in your assignment.